Must-Know Facts About Kitec Plumbing: Recall, Lawsuit & Repair Costs

 - Sold under the brand names Kitec, PlumbBetter, IPEX AQUA, WarmRite, Kitec XPA, AmbioComfort, XPA, KERR Controls, Plomberie Améliorée.

-- Recalled in 2005 due to failure of pipes and fittings.
+- Recalled in 2005 due to failure of pipes and fittings, costing millions of homeowners thousands of dollars in catastrophic water damage.

-- The cost to replace Kitec plumbing depends mainly on the size of the house.
+- Cost to replace Kitec plumbing depends mainly on the size of the house but typically costs upward of $2,000.

-- Homeowners with Kitec installations can join a class action lawsuit against the manufacturer IPEX.
-The deadline to join is January 2020.
+- Homeowners with Kitec installations are entitled to get money from a $125 million settlement but time to claim that money is running out.
+You can join a class action lawsuit against the manufacturer IPEX.
+The deadline to join is January 9, 2020.

 What Is Kitec Plumbing?